valentinpi/cheap-google-earth/GOALS.md

 ## Goals

-[ ] Implement rotation of object using cursor movement [ ] Implement zoom using the middle mouse button
+[x] Use an Element Buffer Object to optimize vertex drawing [ ] Implement rotation of object using cursor movement [x] Implement zoom using the middle mouse button
-[ ] Minimum zoom level outside of the models inner facettes [ ] Implement dynamic creation of sphere vertices
-[ ] Apply earth texture to sphere
+[x] Minimum zoom level outside of the models inner facettes [x] Implement dynamic creation of sphere vertices with a Sphere class [x] Apply earth texture to sphere